Skip to main content

 Enhanced Recovery After Surgery (ERAS) Insights Solution

-The purpose of the project is to extract the insights from the EPR (Electronic Patient Record) data; this will help OUH to achieve proactive and timely patient care and understand the gaps in their process adherence to ERAS pathways.
+The objective of this project is to extract insights from Electronic Patient Record (EPR) data to help OUH provide proactive and timely patient care and identify gaps in their adherence to ERAS pathways.

-Clinical staff often respond reactively to situations and have no capability to predict various scenarios.
-The proposed solution which uses Google Health Care API and GCP Services can help achieve this.
+Clinical staff often respond reactively to situations and have limited ability to predict various scenarios.
+The proposed solution, utilising Google Health Care API and GCP Services, will harness information from these notes and display it as visual data, enhancing the clinical team’s practice and responsiveness.

 Organisation